biovcnet/python/Lesson7Pandas/README.md

 * Lots of built-in functions developed for sorting, filtering and cleaning large, complex data sets

+* HUGE time saver!
+Can sometimes do in 1-2 lines of code what normally would require a whole loop of code

 * DataFrames are still compatible with other python library functions